TimesTenClassicSpecSpec

 string

 If you specify the repStoreAttribute, you must specify the port.
 This port is used by replication.
-The port must match the port provided in the repPort datum (or must match the default value if repPort is not specified).
+The port must match the port provided in the repPort field (or must match the default value if repPort is not specified).
 If the ports do not match, the TimesTenClassic object enters the Failed state.

 See CREATE ACTIVE STANDBY PAIR in the Oracle TimesTen In-Memory Database SQL Reference and Defining an Active Standby Pair Replication Scheme in the Oracle TimesTen In-Memory Database Replication Guide for information on the CREATE ACTIVE STANDBY PAIR statement and the StoreAttribute clause.